v1.2.0 — SystemVerilog Output Support

 Multi-Format Input

-Define registers in VHDL comments, YAML, XML, or JSON.
+Define registers in VHDL or SystemVerilog annotations, YAML, XML, JSON, or TOML.
 Use whatever fits your workflow.

 CDC Synchronizers